 Learning Anywhere, Anytime: When exploring options for technology in the classroom, we focus on ways to enrich the IB inquiry method and to empower students and teachers to access the full potential of their imaginations from anywhere at any time.
 Here is how that technology progresses throughout the Middle School years:

 Grade 6 & 7: For the 2020-2021 academic year, we will be supporting learning with technology by loaning all students across grades 6 & 7 a school-owned Chromebook.
-As a progressive school for a modern world, our capacity for change made us one of the first schools in Canada to offer a one-to-one laptop programme and now, thanks to the generosity of donors, even more of our students are able to participate.The Chromebook is easy to use and can be managed and supported remotely by the school IT Team should a hybrid model of online and in-person learning be necessary due to COVID-19 or other unforeseen circumstances.
+As an exceptional school for a modern world, our capacity for change made us one of the first schools in Canada to offer a one-to-one laptop programme and now, thanks to the generosity of donors, even more of our students are able to participate.The Chromebook is easy to use and can be managed and supported remotely by the school IT Team should a hybrid model of online and in-person learning be necessary due to COVID-19 or other unforeseen circumstances.
 Students will receive their Chromebook in the first week of school, and orientation will be provided at that time.

 For students new to the Middle School, the Grade 6 Design Course will be used this Fall to assist all with technology skill development as well as support new students as they familiarize themselves with our teaching and learning platforms.